The ultimate cleaning guide for Sage espresso machines

 How often: When the machine tells you to

-After about 200 brews, yours will arrive Sagemachine to display a "clean me" warning on the screen.
-Follow these steps when that happens:
+After approximately 200 brews, your Sagemachine to display a "clean me" warning on the screen.
+Follow these steps when this happens:

-- Insert the cleaning disk into the single filter holder and add a cleaning tablet.
+- Insert the cleaning disc into the single filter holder and add a cleaning tablet.

-- Make sure the drip tray is in place and the water tank is full.
+- Make sure the drip tray is in place and the water tank is filled.

 - Scroll to "CLEAN CYCLE" on the menu and press "MANUAL" or "SELECT".